 Deadlift Friday rules.
-Why?
-Because deadlifts are, as the title suggests, the best lifts.
-Last year I really focussed on my deadlift and, notwithstanding my ongoing ‘quirky’ form (yes, that is a euphemism for ‘terrible’), managed to get a passable-ish one lift max.
-Since then, I’ve not been specifically training for my deadlift as we have been focussing on strongwoman training so my capability has, ahem, gone a little downhill.
+That end of week ‘treat’ because deadlifts are indeed the best lifts.
+Last year I really focussed on my deadlift and, notwithstanding my ongoing ‘quirky’ form (I mean is bracing properly really necessary), managed to get a passable-ish one lift max.
+Since then, I’ve not been focussed on my deadlift as we have been focussing on strongwoman training so my 1 rep max has, ahem, gone a little downhill.
 As such, it’s always nice to have a cheeky training session to remind my body what a deadlift is and that yes, at some point, you will need to brace properly.

 Today we only did baby weights as I am still feeling ropey and am on the antibiotics of hell (in that they make me feel like there is a furnace burning inside of me).
 However, doing lighter lifts does mean that I can try and focus on form.
 I don’t know why, but I don’t seem to be able to get it into my head that I just need to brace properly and not round my back.
 Well, I do know why.
 It’s because even though I am told this EVERY training session, I seem to fail to be able to lock in my lats.
 It’s official, my lats are losers.